Disk I/O error as computer starts

 - Try rebooting the computer.

-- Recreate the bootable diskette or CD you're attempting to boot from.
-It's possible it's bad and the computer is unable to use it.
-If this is a CD or DVD try cleaning it.
+- Recreate the bootable diskette or CD you are attempting to boot since the disc may be bad.
+If this is a CD or DVD (not burned), try cleaning the disc or make sure there are no smudges or fingerprints on the bottom of the disc.

 - Try booting the diskette or disc in a different computer.
-If that computer is able to boot without the error it's likely you're encountering an issue with your drive.
+If that computer can boot without the error, it is likely you have a problem with your drive.